Measurement settings¶

 Sync Setup¶

-The synchronization output represents the output configuration of a device, which defines what kind of signal this instruments routes to the corresponding output to synchronize with the next connected device.
+the SYNCHRONIZATION OUTPUT section - representing the output configuration of a device, which defines what kind of signal this instrument routes to the corresponding output to synchronize with the next connected device.

 Internal Timing Source¶

-Each DEWE2/3 chassis has an internal 10 MHz clock which is used as the clock source in this particular DEWE2/3 system.
+Each DEWE3 chassis has an internal 10 MHz clock which is used as the clock source in this particular DEWE3 system.
 This internal clock is used per default for synchronization.
 Therefore, the Auto Setup box is checked per default and Internal selected as Synchronization Input Source (see Fig. 122).

 TRION-SYNC-BUS¶

-In addition, each DEWE2/3 system can output the synchronization signal of the 10 MHz of clock and forward it to another DEWE2/3 system.
-That is what the SYNC I/O connectors on the system are for (see Fig. 123).
+In addition, each DEWE3 system can output the 10 MHz clock synchronization signal and forward it to another DEWE3 system via the SYNC In/Out connectors on the system (see Fig. 123).
+Note that this feature requires the OXYGEN-NET option.

 SYNC OUT |